gpoitch/ember-cli-less/README.md

     app: {
       css: {
         'theme-orange': '/assets/theme-orange.css',
-        'theme-purple': '/assets/theme-purple.css'
+        'theme-purple': '/assets/theme-purple.css',
-      }
+      },
-    }
+    },
-  }
+  },
 });
 ```

-*Notice that you cannot specify the name of the Source Map if multiple input/output paths are used.
+_Notice that you cannot specify the name of the Source Map if multiple input/output paths are used.
-The name gets generated from the output path (`/assets/theme-orange.css` -> `/assets/theme-orange.css.map`).*
+The name gets generated from the output path (`/assets/theme-orange.css` -> `/assets/theme-orange.css.map`)._

 ## Usage in Addons

 You can also use this to precompile less files in an addon.
 By default, this
 will compile `addon/styles/addon.less` into css that will be merged into the
-host app's css. *(requires ember-cli >= 0.2.0)*:
+host app's css:

 1. Install `ember-cli-less` in your addon's `package.json` under `dependencies`
 2. Create your addon less file at `addon/styles/addon.less` (or where you specify in your options)